argoproj/argo-helm/charts/argo-cd/README.md

-When Redis is completely disabled from the chart (`redis.enabled=false`) and an external Redis instance wants to be used or when Redis HA subcart is enabled (`redis.enabled=true and redis.ha.enabled=true`) but HA proxy is disabled `redis.ha.haproxy.enabled=false` Redis flags need to be specified through `xxx.extraArgs`
+When Redis is completely disabled from the chart (`redis.enabled=false`) and an external Redis instance wants to be used or when Redis HA subcart is enabled (`redis.enabled=true and redis-ha.enabled=true`) but HA proxy is disabled `redis-ha.haproxy.enabled=false` Redis flags need to be specified through `xxx.extraArgs`

 | Key | Default | Description |